7x11x13/selenium-wire-2/README.rst

 Selenium Wire also supports storing requests and responses in memory only, which may be useful in certain situations - e.g. if you're running short lived Docker containers and don't want the overhead of disk persistence.
 You can enable in-memory storage by setting the ``request_storage`` option to ``memory``:

 .. code:: python
-    from seleniumwire import SeleniumWireOptions
+    from seleniumwire2 import SeleniumWireOptions
     options = SeleniumWireOptions(request_storage="memory")
     driver = webdriver.Chrome(seleniumwire_options=options)

 If you're concerned about the amount of memory that may be consumed, you can restrict the number of requests that are stored with the ``request_storage_max_size`` option:

 .. code:: python
-    from seleniumwire import SeleniumWireOptions
+    from seleniumwire2 import SeleniumWireOptions
     options = SeleniumWireOptions(
         request_storage="memory",
         request_storage_max_size=100  # Store no more than 100 requests in memory